A Cigale module tailored (not only) for Low-Luminosity AGN: Results and Discussion

 This outcome is consistent with the UV/X-ray correlation depicted in \cref{fig:2kev_vs_2500}, suggesting a stable ratio between these emissions and a uniform $\alpha_\mathrm{ox}$.
 Whereas in conventional QSOs, variations in accretion rates can modify the big blue bump across the UV-optical spectrum, in the low-luminosity regime, the accretion flows predominantly generate the optical/UV photons.
 This process involves the inverse Compton scattering of soft synchrotron photons by hot electrons within the ADAF, a phenomenon governed more by magnetic field dynamics than by mass influx into the flow.

-Nonetheless, a deeper exploration is warranted to grasp the ramifications of this accretion paradigm fully.
-Measuring UV emissions in LLAGN is complicated by their inherently faint nature, and our analysis leverages ADAF-centric modeling.
+Nonetheless, a deeper exploration is warranted to fully grasp this accretion paradigm's ramifications.
+Measuring UV emissions in LLAGN is complicated by their intrinsic faint nature, and our analysis leverages ADAF-centric modeling.
 For instance, the study by \citet{Xu11} relies on UV luminosity estimations derived from optical photon proxies, like continuum or emission lines.
-Future research employing high-resolution data across UV, optical, and infrared spectrums from instruments like the \textit{Hubble Space Telescope} (HST) and the \textit{James Webb Space Telescope} (JWST), will be crucial for more accurately delineating the SED in the central parsec of these galaxies.
+Future research utilizing high-resolution data in the UV, NIR, and MIR from current instruments like the \textit{Hubble Space Telescope} (HST), \textit{Euclid} and \textit{James Webb Space Telescope} (JWST), will be essential for more precisely delineating the SED in the central parsec of these galaxies.
+Additionally, next-generation FIR instruments with improved angular resolution will constrain better the FIR emission, further refining our understanding of LLAGN accretion processes.